 What's in a name?
 The bow's aptly named because of the central portion of this weapon curves towards you; the ends of the limbs outwards.
 The construction does not only create an appealing aesthetic - this design allows more power to be pushed towards an arrow, without using much of an archer's strength.
 Because of the simple yet efficient design, recurve bows are also highly-recommended for beginners to use.

 Introduced during the 1960's, compound bows were created for archers who just need a stronger oommph when letting arrows fly.
 With this power, compound bows are a favorite among hunters (especially those who hunt big prey).
+Nowadays these are very common, and available for beginners too.

 Function and Form